Skip to contents

 limit

 Maximum number of results per query.
-ArcGIS API limits a single request to 50 results.
+The ArcGIS REST API limits a single request to 50 results.

 full_results

-Logical.
-If TRUE, return all available API fields via outFields=*.
-Default is FALSE.
+A logical value.
+If TRUE, returns all available API fields via outFields = "*".
+The default is FALSE.

 verbose